RafitaG22/freecodecamp-js-no-one-asked/README.md

 ## 🔍 Overview

-This web app fetches and displays random advice using the [Advice Slip API](https://api.adviceslip.com/).
+This web app fetches and displays random advice using the **[Advice Slip API](https://api.adviceslip.com/)**.
 The interface is minimalistic yet dynamic and is centered around a group of interactive buttons and an advice card that refreshes on click.

 The site also saves the user's favorites via dynamic updates in their browser's `localStorage` whenever they get advice, add it to favorites or even when they just want to see the list of their favorite advices.
 These saved favorites can also be shared on Twitter, copied, and even removed from the favorite list.